clemi2408/tsdb_beta/QUERIES.md

 }
 ```

-Returns aggregated type value of a {random|defined} field (based on field key presence) from startOffset in resolution.
+Returns: aggregated type value of a {random|defined} field (based on field key presence) from startOffset in resolution.
 Default values if not set:

 - StartOffset=1H